 Whether you’re using Google Hangouts, Zoom, Skype or Facetime, be sure to test drive the technology you’re using to conduct your virtual date.
 Each platform has its own unique features and they all work slightly differently.
 Depending on the platform of your choice, here are a few things to try out before the date:

 - Filters can be fun!
-Call up a friend and try a few that might be a blast to use with your SD or SB.
+Call up a friend and try a few that might be a blast to use with your date.
 Distorted faces, magical makeup and cowboy hats might sound childish, but we all could use a lighthearted laugh right about now!

 - If you want to share your computer screen to show your date some photos you have uploaded on your laptop or a website or two that will spark some conversation, figure out how the sharing feature works beforehand.
 Also, have those photos and links ready at the go!